Yu-val-weiss/hebrew-ner/README.md

 ## Running

-Use the following to run the app alongisde YAP using Docker compose
+Use the following to run the app alongside YAP using Docker compose

 ```zsh
 docker compose up